docbrown/xbdm-rs/README.md

 extern crate xbdm;
 ```

-Finfally, lookup an Xbox by its debug name or IP address and connect to it:
+Finally, lookup an Xbox by its debug name or IP address and connect to it:

 ```rust
 let xbox = xbdm::resolve("MYXBOX").unwrap();